-When you experience a premature birth, you are faced with the reality of intensive care and breathing tubes.
+When you experience premature birth, you face the reality of intensive care and breathing tubes.

-Mothers are often released from the hospital before their babies are ready to go home with them; this can be a traumatic time, especially if the hospital is far from home.
-So now maybe you are asking yourself whether you can still breastfeed your baby.
+Mothers are often released from the hospital before their babies are ready to go home; this can be traumatic, especially if the hospital is far from home.
+So now, maybe you are asking yourself whether you can still breastfeed your baby.

-The notion that bottle feeding is easier for a preterm baby than breastfeeding is false, and intensive care units around the world, are starting to realize this and change their outlook on this matter.
+The notion that bottle feeding is easier for a preterm baby than breastfeeding is false, and intensive care units worldwide are starting to realize this and change their outlook on this matter.

-A preemie baby that is in intensive care may not be able to breastfeed directly from the breast, but can still benefit from breast milk via alternative feeding methods.
+A preemie baby in intensive care may not be able to breastfeed directly from the breast but can still benefit from breast milk via alternative feeding methods.

 When choosing whether to breastfeed your preemie